trufflesuite/trufflesuite.com/src/blog/introducing-ganache-7/index.md

 Although that is a great way to develop distributed applications on Ethereum, it is not the most efficient and user-friendly approach, as you need to configure these clients manually and keep them running.
 Maintaining a self-hosted node can be expensive and time-consuming, you don’t want to spend valuable time troubleshooting a failed node during development.

-With Ganache, all you need to do is start the application (on the command line or GUI), and you have a preconfigured Ethereum client with ten pre-funded and unlocked accounts ready for use.
+With Ganache, all you need to do is start the application and you have a preconfigured Ethereum client with 10 pre-funded and unlocked accounts ready for use.
 This allows you to quickly test your DApp throughout your development cycle.

 ## Ganache 7: 30x faster forking and operations